microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-recordsmanagement-overview.md

 The records mangement solution is a part of the Microsoft Purview compliance center.

 ## Manage retention labels
-Most organizations need to manage their data to comply with industry regulations and internal policies, reduce risks of litigation or security breach, and let their employees effectively and agiley share knowledge that is current and relevant to them.
+Many organizations need to manage their data to comply with industry regulations and internal policies, reduce risks of litigation or security breach, and let their employees effectively and agiley share knowledge that is current and relevant to them.
 Managing data commonly involves appropriately retaining or deleting different types of content.

 You can use [retention labels](security-retentionlabel.md) to configure retention and deletion settings for Microsoft 365 content.
 For example, you can set retention periods from when the content was labeled and you can set disposition review as the action at the end of the retention period.